Kegbird/Design_Patterns/Creational/Prototype/README.md

 # Prototype pattern

-Prototype pattern can be used when:
+The prototype pattern can be used when:

 - You have a template objects that you would like to replicate.
 - The objects you want to create have a limited set of possible states.